How to Get Off the Dang Fundraising Treadmill

 If you’re a frustrated fundraiser, commit EVERYTHING you’ve got to finding the support and resources you need so you can raise the money that’s out there.

-If you’re that fundraiser’s boss or other decision maker, decide to stop being inadvertently penny-wise and pound-foolish.
+If you’re that fundraiser’s boss or other decision maker, then decide to stop being inadvertently penny-wise and pound-foolish.

 Resolve that you’ll do whatever it takes to set your fundraisers up to bring in those major gifts.